laygond/Traffic-Sign-Classifier/README.md

 # Traffic Sign Classification in Tensorflow V1

 This project trains and test a LeNet classification neural network using Tensorflow V1.
 As regularizations to the LeNet architecture, dropout has been added in the fully connected layers to improve accuracy.
-The model architecture is trained on traffic signs for recognition and later tested on new images.
+The model architecture is trained on traffic signs for recognition and later tested on new images pulled from the web.
 Prior steps such as detection and alignment are not part of this repo.
 This implies ONE object per image as oppose to Detection which implies MULTIPLE objects per image.
 This repo uses [Udacity's CarND-Traffic-Sign-Classifier-Project repo](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project) as a base template and guide.

 [//]: # (List of Images used in this README.md)
 [image1]: ./README_images/visualization.gif "Visualization"